 Potato Starch/Arrowroot Powder

-If you need to thicken a sauce, try using potato starch instead of eggs, simply adding 2 tablespoons as and when required to create a heavenly sauce for your main meal.
+If you need to thicken a sauce, try using potato starch instead of eggs, simply adding 2 tablespoons as and

 Stir-fries can also be brought together using arrowroot powder while instant mashed potato flakes are also another way to thicken sauces or bind together meats.